Money in the Bank (2024): Background

-The event was held at the Scotiabank Arena in Toronto, Ontario, Canada.
+The 15th annual Money in the Bank event was held at the Scotiabank Arena in Toronto, Ontario, Canada.

 Money in the Bank is an annual professional wrestling event produced by the American promotion WWE since 2010, generally held between May and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
 Along with WrestleMania, Royal Rumble, SummerSlam, and Survivor Series, it is considered one of the promotion's five biggest events of the year, referred to as the "Big Five".
 The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the respective men's and women's winners a match for a championship of their choosing at any time within the next year.
 The 2024 matches were announced to have six participants each, evenly divided between wrestlers from the Raw and SmackDown brand divisions.

 On January 4, 2024, the 15th Money in the Bank event was announced to be held on Saturday, July 6, 2024, at the Scotiabank Arena in Toronto, Ontario, marking the first Money in the Bank to be held in Canada and the second to be held outside of the United States, after the 2023 event, which was held in London, England.
-It aired on pay-per-view worldwide and the livestreaming services Peacock in the United States and the WWE Network in most international markets.
 The show was promoted as being part of a three-night "Money in the Bank Weekend" event, as the preceding night's July 5 episode of Friday Night SmackDown and NXT's July 7 livestreaming show, Heatwave, also took place at the Scotiabank Arena.
 Tickets for all three events went on sale on March 15, 2024, with combo and hospitality packages available.
 The official theme song of the event was "Tap" by NAV featuring Meek Mill, making it the first Money in the Bank since 2010 to have a theme song by a recording artist (replacing "Gotta Get That", renamed to "Cash In" in 2023, which was used from 2019 to 2023).
 On July 5, WWE Hall of Famer and Toronto native Trish Stratus was revealed to be the host of the 2024 Money in the Bank.

+Broadcast outlets

+Money in the Bank was available live on traditional pay-per-view worldwide and was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+On January 23, 2024, WWE announced that all of the WWE Network content would move to Netflix in most countries where the former was still available as a standalone service starting in January 2025, making the 2024 event the final Money in the Bank to livestream on the WWE Network in those areas.